jeremyfix/test-electron-autodeploy/README.md

 This is a test repository I used for experimenting the auto deployment of a basic electron app to create, with electron-builder, the bundles for the different platforms (win32, macos, linux).

-Building of the app is done with the CI services integrated with github, especially Travis CI.
+Building of the app is done with the CI services integrated with github, especially github actions.
+I initially tried with travis CI but got issue having a working travis.yml config.
+I certainly more quickly found an appropriate github action workflow file than a travis file (in a word, this experience does not mean it cannot work with travis ... and to tell you the truth I struggled installing snapcraft for the linux packages but anyway disabled that build with electron-builder).

+For MacOS, the auto-update does not work.
+And, well, you must sign your app to make it work it seems and to sign an app you need a certificate from Apple, which, and that's unbelievable, requires you to pay fees.
+So if you want to provide a service to Mac users, you need to pay fees.
+Great.

 ## Licenses